apollographql/apollo-kotlin-execution/Writerside/topics/welcome.md

 Features:

-* Generates a GraphQL schema from your Kotlin code: Write Kotlin, get a typesafe API.
+* Generates a GraphQL schema from your Kotlin code: write Kotlin, get a typesafe API.
-* Doesn't use any reflection.
-Use it on the JVM and enjoy ultra fast start times.
+* Doesn't use reflection.
+Use it on the JVM and enjoy ultra-fast start times.
 Or use it on Kotlin native.
 Apollo Execution is KMP-ready!
-* Supports custom scalars, subscriptions, persisted queries and aims to support the current [GraphQL draft](https://spec.graphql.org/draft/).
+* Supports custom scalars, subscriptions, persisted queries and everything in the current [GraphQL draft](https://spec.graphql.org/draft/).

-Under the hood, Apollo Execution uses [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate resolvers and schema information from your Kotlin code.
+* Integration with Ktor and Spring boot

-Use `runtime-ktor` for high level integration with Ktor or just `runtime` for just the codegen.
+Under the hood, Apollo Execution uses [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate GraphQL resolvers and types information from your Kotlin code.

 ## Getting started